Natejo91/Adopt-a-Pet/README.md

 ## Animal Page

 After clicking on one of the animal tiles you will be brought to that animals page.
-On the animal page you will see all the information about that animal, including the information on the shelter with a google map to help with location.
+On the animal page you will see all the information about that animal, including the animals pictures, animal information, and breed information.
+The shelter the animal is located at is also displayed here using Google Map API.
+Towards the bottom of the page you will see the adoption form to inquire about the animal.
+This form will only appear after you have logged in as a user.

 ![AnimalPage](https://github.com/Natejo91/Adopt-a-Pet/blob/main/assets/animalpage1.PNG)
 ![AnimalPage2](https://github.com/Natejo91/Adopt-a-Pet/blob/main/assets/animal-info.PNG)